Jaguar XJ: Series 1 (1968–1973)

-An upmarket version was marketed under the Daimler brand as the Daimler Sovereign, continuing the name from the Daimler version of the Jaguar 420.
+An upmarket version was marketed as the Daimler Sovereign, continuing the name from the Daimler version of the Jaguar 420.
 The car was introduced in September 1968.
 Power-assisted steering and leather upholstery were standard on the 2.8 L De Luxe and 4.2 L models.
 Air conditioning was offered as an optional extra on the 4.2 L Daimler versions, which were launched in October 1969 in a series of television advertisements featuring Sir William.
 In these advertisements, he referred to the car as "the finest Jaguar ever".
 An unusual feature inherited from the Mark X and S-Type saloons was the twin fuel tanks, positioned on each side of the boot, and filled using two separately lockable filler caps: one on the top of each wing above the rear wheel arches.
 Preliminary reviews of the car were favourable, noting the effective brakes and good ride quality.

-In March 1970 it was announced that the Borg-Warner Model 8 automatic transmission, which the XJ6 had featured since 1968, would be replaced on the 4.2-litre XJ6 with the Borg-Warner Model 12.
+In March 1970, it was announced that the Borg-Warner Model 8 automatic transmission, which the XJ6 had featured since 1968, would be replaced on the 4.2-litre XJ6 with the Borg-Warner Model 12.
 The new transmission had three different forward positions accessed via the selector lever, which effectively enabled performance oriented drivers to hold lower ratios at higher revs to achieve better acceleration.
 "Greatly improved shift quality" was also claimed for the new system.
 Around this time other, minor changes were made as well, such as moving the rear reflectors from beside to below the rear lights; on the interior the chrome gauge bezels were replaced with black ones, to cut down on distracting reflections.
 In 1972, the option of a long-wheelbase version, providing a 4-inch increase in leg room for passengers on the rear seats, became available.